Getting Started¶

 Info

-for limiting.
-Currently, only RedisCache
+LimitMiddleware uses cache for limiting.
+Currently, only RedisCache is available.

 Info

-(for authenticated users) and anno_backend
+LimitMiddleware uses auth_backend (for authenticated users) and anno_backend (for unauthenticated users).

-is available for use as anno_backend
+Currently, only webtool.auth.backend.AnnoSessionBackend is available for use as anno_backend.

 FastAPI Integration¶